 Most values are edited using familiar text boxes, checkboxes and menus, depending on their type (as a convenience, numeric values can also be moved up or down by dragging the mouse over the property name label).
 However, there are some values of more complex types that have their own specific editors.
 These are described below.

-Color properties will open the Color Picker when clicked.
+Color properties open the Color Picker when clicked.

-Unity uses its own color picker but on Mac OS X you can choose to use the system picker from the Preferences (menu: and then from the General panel).
+Unity uses its own color picker but on Mac OS X you can choose to use the system picker from the Preferences (menu: Unity > Preferences and then Use OS X Color Picker from the General panel).

 In graphics and animation, it is often useful to be able to blend one colour gradually into another, over space or time.
 A gradient is a visual representation of a colour progression, which simply shows the main colours (which are called stops) and all the intermediate shades between them:

 The upward-pointing arrows along the bottom of the gradient bar denote the stops.
 You can select a stop by clicking on it; its value will be shown in the Color box which will open the standard colour picker when clicked.
 A new stop can be created by clicking just underneath the gradient bar.
-The position of any of the stops can be changed simply by clicking and dragging and a stop can be removed with.
+The position of any of the stops can be changed simply by clicking and dragging and a stop can be removed with ctrl/cmd + delete.

 The downward-pointing arrows above the gradient bar are also stops but they correspond to the alpha (transparency) of the gradient at that point.
 By default, there are two stops set to 100% alpha (ie, fully opaque) but any number of stops can be added and edited in much the same way as the colour stops.